Singam II: Sequel

 The third part of the Singam film series was initially scheduled to enter production in December 2015.
-Suriya and Anushka will reprise their roles.
+Suriya and Anushka reprised their roles.
 Production on the film was, however, postponed due to climatic conditions in Chennai.
 Principal photography eventually began on 17 December with the filming of a song sequence, while regular shooting was scheduled to happen later in the month, though it was later moved to January 2016.
-Regular shooting commenced on 7 January 2016, with the film's title being revealed as Singam 3.
-After a long gap, continuous postponement of the film release took place.
-In that while the film's title was changed from Singam 3 to Si 3 for acquiring tax exemption.
+Regular shooting commenced on 7 January 2016, with the film's title being revealed as S3.
+After a long gap, during which the release of the film was postponed several times, the title was changed from S3 to Si 3.
+This was in order to exploit the Tamil Nadu Government's rule of entertainment tax exemption for films titled in Tamil.